OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 Comprehensive review of the five methods studied so far
 -------------------------------------------------------

-This problem will help you review the differences among *call by value*, *call by reference*, *call by copy-restore*, *call by macro*, and *call by name*.
+In the next section, we will examine call-by-name versus call-by-need in greater depth in the context of a specific example known as a *lazy list*.
+However, before proceeding test your comprehensive understanding of all five techniques studied so far:  *call-by-value*, *call-by-reference*, *call-by-copy-restore*, *call-by-macro*, and *call-by-name*.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.
-In the next section, we will examine call-by-name versus call-by-need in greater depth in the context of a specific example known as a *lazy list*.

 .. avembed:: Exercises/PL/CallByAllFive.html ka
    :long_name: RP set #31, question #2